Type Hype: Tips for Typography and Design

 Want to test your own kerning skills?
 Here is a fun game to practice with: KERNTYPE: A Kerning Game

 Short attention spans and limited time means ad text should be concise, to the point, informative, and catchy all at the same time.
-Length of typed copy ultimately depends on the type of ad (whether printed or online) and the allowable size.
+The length of typed copy ultimately depends on the type of ad (whether printed or online) and the allowable size.

 Think K.I.S.S.
 (Keep It Simple Stupid)